sashaavrt/shariX/README.md

 Be careful when adding new settings during development and remember to add them to *core/_settings_vars.py*, as *core/settings_vars.py* is ignored by Git for security reasons.

+Also you need to make this things with _config file.
+This file includes basic links for ShariXOpen.

 ## Utilities

 Utilities provides important functionality to web-application, so it is important to know and understand how they work.
 They are stored in *core/utils*.